qqibrow/qqibrow.github.io/_posts/2015-04-12-Record-Replay_Live_Stream.md

 ./redis-cli -h localhost -p 7022 set Foo "hello"
 {% endhighlight %}

-The exactly same result "hello" is returned and we got two files message_received and message_sent.
-As the name suggested, the message_sent file is what was sent to redis server and message_received is what was received.
+The exactly same result "hello" returns and we got two files `message_received` and `message_sent`.
+As the name suggested, the `message_sent` file is what was sent to redis server and `message_received` is what was received.
 It's a long command but the whole idea is the same as before. we use two socat command here so that we could explicitly get the stream in either direction.
 Then we use `tee` command to pipe both streams to local files.

 Open message_sent file: